Today we’re sharing a review of the Martinhal Cascais resort, in Portugal.

 Have you visited a Martinhal property?
 I’d love to hear what you thought!

-We were invited to stay at Martinhal Cascais as guests of Martinhal.
+We were invited to stay at Martinhal Cascais as guests of Martinhal for the purposes of this review.
 Double rooms at the hotel start at €219 including breakfast.

 For more information, see https://www.martinhal.com/cascais/en/